 I’ll be upfront with you.
-To call Sahale Glacier a Seattle photo op is a bit of a stretch.
-But if you’re willing to work for spectacular views, then this is totally worth a trek from the Emerald City.
+It takes some time and effort to get to Sahale Glacier.
+But if you’re willing to work for spectacular views and amazing memories, then this is totally worth a trek from Seattle.

 If that’s biting off more than you can chew, the hike to Cascade Pass is a 7-mile roundtrip with 1,800 feet of elevation gain.
 Honestly, the views are spectacular on the trail to Cascade Pass.
 But…the photo opportunities get even better on the way to Sahale Glacier.

 All along the way, you’re surrounded by stunning peaks.
 There are also waterfalls and Doubtful Lake, a beautiful alpine lake at the base of Mount Sahale.
-If you’re there at the right time of year, you’ll also see plenty of colorful wildflowers and even some fresh huckleberries.
+If you’re in the North Cascades at the right time of year, you’ll also see plenty of colorful wildflowers and even some fresh huckleberries.

 * I couldn’t fit the image on the blog post, but I think this panoramic photo showcases some of the stunning beauty along the way to Sahale Glacier.